 The Mecklenburg Lake District is Europe‘s largest cohesive lake district.
 The region invites you to cruise with a boat from one lake to the next and to be at one with Nature.
-With the Müritz National Park crane ticket it is possible to observe the largest of European birds going to bed.
-You can experience the Birds of Happiness at first hand on a guided hike.
+With the Müritz National Park crane ticket it is possible to observe the “Birds of Happiness“ going to bed.
 Alongside this, the Mecklenburg Lake District Ice Age Route offers not only a unique experience of nature along a total distance of 666 kilometres and recuperation by bike or on foot.
 At the same time, you take a trip into the past long before our time.

 Mecklenburg Switzerland – that sounds like mountains, forests and breathtaking panoramic views.
 Except the highest mountain is just 123 metres high.
 For all that, this area offers architecture which is unequalled.
 Numerous castles and manor houses tell of the prosperity of former times.
 The most important architectural representative of German neo-classicism, Peter Joseph Lenné (1789-1866), created one of the most beautiful park ensembles of his life around Basedow Castle.

 Vorpommern incomparably unites maritime flair and authenticity.
-Before the mouth of the Haff at Anklam the Peene river, which is up to 80 metres wide in places, crosses the largest continuous low moor area in Europe.
-The gradient of the Amazon of the North is so slight that it flows uphill during Baltic flooding or a sustained east wind.
+Before reaching the backwater estuary mouth near Anklam, the river Peene, which is up to 80 metres wide in places, crosses Europe's largest continuous lowland moor area.
+The gradient of this "Amazon of the North" is so slight that it flows uphill during Baltic flooding or a sustained east wind.